matter-labs/zksync/docs/swift-exits.md

 All process we can divide into 3 parts:
 - Sidechain: user creates operation and swift exit request, consensus signs it
 - Processing exit request on contracts: validating swift exit request, borrowing tokens for it, sending tokens to recipient
-- Repaying borrow on contract: on blocks commit checks if request exists, on blocks verify repay borrow to compound and consummate validators fees or punish them if there is no request verification
+- Repaying borrow on contract: on blocks commit checks if request exists, on blocks verify repay borrow to compound or punish validators if there is no request verification

 ### Sidechain

-1. While creating an **withdraw operation**, the user can create and sign a request for a **swift exit for this operation**.
+1. While creating an withdraw operation, the user can create and sign a request for a swift exit for this operation.
 To indicate this operation, its hash will be used. // TODO: - Discuss with Vitaly
 2. Since validators are responsible for including a user’s operation in a block, they can take responsibility for processing this request.
-Validators can **verify the user's signature**, as well as to **sign this request** themselves.
-When the required number of signatures is collected (**2/3 of the total number of validators**), **validators send to `newSwiftExit` method of `SwiftExits` contract following data**:
+Validators can verify the user's signature, as well as to sign this request themselves.
+When the required number of signatures is collected (2/3 of the total number of validators), validators send to `newSwiftExit` method of `SwiftExits` contract following data:
    - SwiftExitRequest (sender, recepient, token, amount)
    - Aggregated signature
    - List of validators addresses